-Welcome from the Chief Residents
+Welcome from the Chief Medical Residents!

-Why Boston Medical Center Internal Medicine?
+Why Boston Medical Center Internal Medicine Residency Program?

 BMC Residents care for the most diverse patient population in Boston.
 The program’s guiding principles reflect the overall mission of the hospital: to provide exceptional care for all patients regardless of nationality, race, religion or economic status.
 The broad spectrum of pathophysiology diagnosed and managed by our house officers is the envy of the northeast region of the United States.

 BMC has the busiest emergency department in Boston: Internal Medicine accepts the majority of admissions, which translates into the broad spectrum of cases mentioned above.
 BMC is somewhat distinctive in that it acts as both a tertiary care center – with multiple areas of recognized expertise – as well as a primary care hospital.
 Many patients present to BMC for their initial care with complicated and advanced stages of disease – managing these patients is the core of our training.
 We also rotate through the Veteran’s Administration Hospital in West Roxbury.
-The VA rotations are highly respected and sough-after by our house staff because of the uniqueness of the VA patient population and the excellent teaching of the easily approachable faculty.
+The VA rotations are highly respected and sought-after by our house staff because of the uniqueness of the VA patient population and the excellent teaching of the easily approachable faculty.

 The affiliation of BMC with the Boston University School of Medicine affords our house staff a close link with a cutting edge academic medical institution.
 Our attendings and chief residents are all faculty at BU, and there are countless opportunities for research and academic advancement.
 Our house officers are integral to the teaching of BU Medical Students, who rotate through Internal Medicine clerkships throughout the year.

 Boston is an exciting, historic, and accessible city full of vibrant culture, academic tradition and international flavor.
-While many house officers choose to live in the South End near BMC, Boston is full of unique quaint neighborhoods and nearby towns within easy reach of public transportation.
+While many house officers choose to live in the South End near BMC, Boston is full of unique historical neighborhoods and nearby towns within easy reach of public transportation.
 Most importantly, the local professional sports teams have truly made Boston a championship city.

 Our program continuously strives for improvement, and our house officers are fully empowered to guide programmatic change.
 Graduates of the BMC Internal Medicine Residency program are universally recognized for being highly trained doctors that can manage complicated systems and disease.
 The training emphasizes all aspects of the core competencies of Internal Medicine.
 As such, our house officers match very well in competitive fellowships around the country and are also highly sought-after for employment in general medicine and its specialties.